ktorch/ktorch/docs/info.rst

 .. function:: pinned(ptr) -> bool

-   | Given an :doc:`api-pointer <pointers>` to a tensor, vector or dictionary of tensors, returns boolean(s) set true if for tensor(s) with :ref:`page-locked memory <https://pytorch.org/docs/stable/notes/cuda.html?highlight=pinned%20memory#use-pinned-memory-buffers>`_.
+   | Given an :doc:`api-pointer <pointers>` to a tensor, vector or dictionary of tensors, returns boolean(s) set true if for tensor(s) with `page-locked memory <https://pytorch.org/docs/stable/notes/cuda.html?highlight=pinned%20memory>`_.
 Allows for quicker cpu-to-gpu transfers.

 ::